uwcirg/JTrueNTHOAuth-Client/README.md

 With this helper class defined, we can just use it to retrieve resources whenever necessary.

 #### Login case
-The following code chunk was extracted from a Struts action, which is responsible for retrieving information about the user: demographics and roles.
+The following code chunk was extracted from a Struts action, which is responsible for retrieving information about the user: demographic and roles.

 ```Java
 /**